 Few credit cards offer unlimited 2.5% cash back on all spending without caps or complicated category restrictions.
 Alliant Credit Union recently rolled out its Alliant Cashback Visa® Signature Card, which may very well be the “holy grail” of unlimited cash back cards.

-Alliant Cashback Visa® Signature Card gives cardholders unlimited 3% cash back during the first year; 2.5% cash back afterwards This card does have a $59 annual fee, waived the first year.
+Alliant Cashback Visa® Signature Card gives cardholders unlimited 2.5% cash back on all purchases This card does have a $99 annual fee, waived the first year.

 Alliant Credit Union is an online credit union that anyone can join.
 If you don’t meet the standard credit union qualifying criteria (being a relative of a member or working for a select organization), you can join by making a $10 donation to Foster Care to Success.